hassanyazdanian/vr-joint-attention-rct/README.md

 This script refits the point estimates and standard errors for all thirty-two treatment contrasts.
 It programmatically compares the point estimates against `results/contrast_results.csv` using a tolerance of 0.005.
 Confidence intervals are reconstructed using the refitted estimates and standard errors together with the stored Satterthwaite degrees of freedom.
 All thirty-two point-estimate checks pass.

-## Archival scripts
+## Archival and sensitivity scripts

+Files under `scripts/original/` are redacted and, where necessary, publication-adapted copies of scripts used during the analysis and revision.
-Files under `scripts/original/` are redacted archival copies.
-Most require the non-deposited source workbook and intermediate directories and are not intended as a standalone reproduction workflow.
-Use `scripts/reproduce_primary.py` for the supported reproduction route.
+Most require the non-deposited source workbook or intermediate directories and are not intended as standalone reproduction workflows.

+The supported primary reproduction is:

+`python scripts/reproduce_primary.py`

+The stratified permutation and multiplicity analyses can be regenerated from the deposited data using:

+`python scripts/original/fs06_permutation_multiplicity.py`

 ## Deviations from the protocol